bllanos/chromatic-aberration/README.md

 - Running more parallel workers will increase memory consumption, but not excessively.
 The code has been designed to avoid having MATLAB send redundant data to parallel workers.
+- If you want to run the code on your own dataset of images, adjust parameters in [SetFixedParameters.m]().
+The following parameters are most relevant:
+  - `bayer_pattern`
+  - `findSamplingOptions`
+  - `dispersionfunToMatrixOptions.resolution`

 ### Troubleshooting